Vikram126/Priority-Scheduling-as-per-given-Priority-function-/README.md

 # Priority-Scheduling-as-per-given-Priority-function-
 Problem Statement
 =================
-Q2.
-Consider a scheduling approach which is non pre-emptive similar to shortest job next in nature.
+Q. Consider a scheduling approach which is non pre-emptive similar to shortest job next in nature.
 The priority of each job is dependent on its estimated run time, and also the amount of time it has spent waiting.
 Jobs gain higher priority the longer they wait, which prevents indefinite postponement.
 The jobs that have spent a long time waiting compete against those